Yorkshire Bank Bike Libraries

 Discover your world on a bike

-As part of the suite of content, Equator created a video campaign for YBBL, entitled ‘Discover your world on a bike’, took a look at the different types of cyclists: the daily commuter, the fresh air enthusiast, the child and the stunt-lover – showing that no matter what your cycling skill or experience, Yorkshire Bank Bike Libraries can provide a bike for you.
-The short, light-hearted video aimed to raise awareness of the bike libraries initiative, and that there is the opportunity to borrow a bike for free, giving everyone an opportunity to get back in the saddle.
+As part of the suite of content, Equator created a video campaign for YBBL, entitled ‘Discover your world on a bike’, which took a look at the different types of cyclists: the daily commuter, the fresh air enthusiast, the child and the stunt-lover – showing that no matter what your cycling skill or experience, Yorkshire Bank Bike Libraries can provide a bike for you.
+The short, light-hearted video aimed to raise awareness of the bike libraries initiative.
 As well as being shared on social media, this video played on a big screen at Tour de Yorkshire, reaching almost two million people.

 Since launch, over 4,500 bikes have been donated to the growing number of donation stations.
 Due to its continued success, YBBL now enjoys the backing from two cycling heroes – world champion Lizzie Armitstead and 2016 Tour de France white jersey winner Adam Yates.
 These ambassadors for YBBL created videos showing their support for the project, which were shared on social in advance of the 2015 and 2016 Tour de Yorkshire events, respectively.
-These videos helped to both raise awareness of and highlight the campaign.
 Yorkshire Bank Bike Libraries was even sponsor for the final day of 2016’s Tour de Yorkshire – a milestone moment for the campaign.